ballerfuturistic/sfmnauts/general/rigging.md

 #### _To put it simply, each vertex on the model may only be influenced by up to 3 bones._

-You can export **SMD files** with as many vertex weights as you'd like, but if you go past the limit, studiomdl **WILL** change your weights on compile to comply.
+You can export **SMD files** with as many vertex weights as you'd like, but if you go past the limit, studiomdl **WILL** change your weight values to comply with the limit.
 Often in ways detrimental to the integrity of the rig.

-**DMX files** on the other hand, will simply refuse to compile altogether.
-(ERROR: ACCESS VIOLATION LOL)
+**DMX files** on the other hand, will simply refuse to compile.
+(ERROR: ACCESS VIOLATION LMAO)

+- Note that both formats are able to contain weights past the limit, it is only on compile when the culling will occur.